 - It is a Dietary Supplement that provides protein only from Whey

 - Whey Protein is listed in US FDA GRAS list.
 GRAS means Generally Recognized As Safe

-Mix 1 scoop (35 g) with 150 ml to 200 ml of cold water.
+Mix 1 scoop (35 g) with 200 ml of cold water.
 Consume THREE servings a day or as per your daily protein requirement.